 Not good enough.
 Me want explanation.

-oh all right then... the first few years of his four track recording saw him using the name Somebody Else's Problem, a name he got from the Douglas Adams famous trilogy.
-Many people didn't like this, and even Flippy thought it was a bit cumbersome, but could't think of anything better.
+oh all right then, feisty... the first few years of his four track recording saw him using the name Somebody Else's Problem, a name he got from the Douglas Adams famous trilogy.
+Many people didn't like this, and even Flippy thought it was a bit cumbersome, but couldn't think of anything better.
 So anyway, he and his bro, they sitting on a bus one day going into town for to drink beer and get drunk and play pool, and they talking about this game on the Atari ST called Player Manager (this was 1998 or 1999, by the way).
 Flipdog saying to Bro how he can't understand why Bro doesn't change the names of the teams, I mean, ain't it boring having Bristol play Aldershot when you could have The Raving Dangs playing against The Arse Destroyers, or Calling Planet Earth playing 86% Snake?
 Bro replies that not everybody has, and I quote, an 'acid-head imagination like you.'
 Indignantly, Flipdog replies that he does not have an acid-head imagination, just cos he can come up with names like Wee Willy Wanker or One Dog Clapping....
 'That'd be a good name for a band,' interjects Bro.